Italy earthquake: Rescuer describes joy of pulling girl from rubble

 72-hour window

 The death toll is climbing slowly, and it is unclear how many people remain trapped under the mounds of concrete, brick and stone.
-The rescue mission entered its third day Friday, still within the crucial 72-hour window in which the possibility of survival is highest.
+The rescue mission entered its third day Friday -- still within the crucial 72-hour window, after which the likelihood of survival drops.

-Aftershocks have rattled rescuers and residents racing against the clock to find survivors, including again early Friday.
+"Rescuers are very much aware they're in a race against time," said CNN correspondent Frederik Pleitgen, describing the disaster response as swift and well-organized.

+Aftershocks continue to rattle the region, making the already tough rescue mission even more trying.

 "People were just running onto the roads away from buildings in a panic.
-We saw our cameras shaking, and journalists here too were panicking," CNN's Margot Haddad said.
+We saw our cameras shaking, and journalists here too were panicking," CNN's Margot Haddad said after a powerful jolt Thursday.

+Italian police on Twitter said the first funeral had taken place for a man named Marco Santarelli, the son of a police official, while other victims will be buried in a state funeral Saturday, with Prime Minister Matteo Renzi attending, the Italian government said.

+Britain's Foreign Office said in a statement: "We are providing support to the families of Marcos Burnett and Will and Maria Henniker-Gotley following their tragic deaths in the earthquake in Italy.
+Our thoughts are with them at this incredibly difficult time.

 The Italian Council of Ministers approved a state of emergency Thursday for the regions affected by the earthquake, allocating 50 million euros (about $56.5 million) in funding.
+Camps were set up to house and feed many of those displaced.

 Officials set up a red zone in Amatrice -- the hardest-hit town with 207 dead -- where buildings crumbled in the aftershocks, many of these weakened structures from the 14th century.